Dirk Graham

-Dirk Milton Graham (born July 29, 1959) is a Canadian former professional ice hockey forward who played for the Chicago Blackhawks and Minnesota North Stars in the National Hockey League.
+Dirk Milton Graham (born July 29, 1959) is a Canadian former professional ice hockey forward who played for the Chicago Blackhawks and Minnesota North Stars in the National Hockey League (NHL).
 He was honored in 1991 as the Frank J. Selke Trophy winner for outstanding defensive play by a forward.
 Graham served as head coach of the Blackhawks for the first 59 games of the 1998–99 season.
 Graham was both the first NHL captain and head coach of African descent.